 Textbook: The textbook is mandatory for this course.
 I expect every student to have access to a copy of the required text(s) for this course no later than the end of the second week of instruction.
+I recommend bringing the book to class.
 Read the assigned material from the text(s) before coming to class.

 eCourses: ALL assignments, homework, special notices, and grades will be in eCourses.
 Please check your PV email and eCourses regularly.
 Assignments and exams have a due date AND time.
-Course assignments must be accessed through the course modules in order to display fully.
+Course assignments must be accessed through the course modules in order to display correctly.
+Attached files may not be accepted for assignments (consult assignment instructions).
 If files are accepted for the assignment, accepted file types are Word, PDF, PowerPoint & Rich Text.